Warts are medically known as “Viral Papillomas” or “Cutaneous Papillomas”, or if they occur in the mouth, “Oral

 An infected dog can transmit warts to other dogs by direct contact.
 The virus in the environment can also infect other dogs.
 The incubation period is around 1-2 months.

-Papillomavirus can only be transmitted from dogs to dogs, it cannot be transmitted from dogs to humans or other house pets.
+While the papilloma virus can be transmitted from dogs to dogs, it cannot be transmitted from dogs to humans or other house pets.

 Canine warts are usually benign growths which disappear by themselves in six to twelve weeks.
 Oral papillomas usually go away faster than warts on or around the eyes.
 As such, most vets suggest leaving the warts as they are but at the same time keep a close eye on them.

 When oral papillomas become infected by bacteria in the mouth, a vet will usually use antibiotics to treat the infection.

 To prevent the spreading of the virus to other dogs, an infected dog should be kept isolated.
 In particular, an infected dog should not be in contact with those with immature or weakened immune systems, such as puppies.